antmicro/verilog-power-analysis-workflows/README.md

 Copyright (c) 2025 [Antmicro](https://www.antmicro.com)

-Antmicro's demonstration of static power analysis workflow from SAIF trace file with [Verilator](https://github.com/verilator/verilator) and [OpenSTA](https://github.com/The-OpenROAD-Project/OpenSTA).
+Antmicro's demonstration of static power analysis workflow from SAIF trace files with [Verilator](https://github.com/verilator/verilator) and [OpenSTA](https://github.com/The-OpenROAD-Project/OpenSTA).

 ## Introduction

-This workflow was tested on Ubuntu 24.04 and Debian 12.
+This workflow has been tested on Ubuntu 24.04 and Debian 12.

-To demonstrate the workflow of static power analysis from SAIF trace file with Verilator and OpenSTA, we have prepared an [instruction](#workflow) and a simple [example](https://github.com/antmicro/verilator/tree/58f3d66076d5af8c2895f395a4a49deda075a580/examples/saif_example).
+To demonstrate the workflow of static power analysis from SAIF trace files with Verilator and OpenSTA, an [instruction](#workflow) and a simple [example](https://github.com/antmicro/verilator/tree/58f3d66076d5af8c2895f395a4a49deda075a580/examples/saif_example) have been prepared.

 ## Workflow